NovelToon NovelToon

 The threads are just the beginning.
 Watch for the Weaver in gray.
 He's been watching you since the storm.

 The words carved themselves into his mind, jagged and permanent.
 The storm—three months ago, when the sky had turned the color of television static and birds fell from the clouds like rain.
+The same day the university had mysteriously lost power for exactly 19 minutes and 87 seconds—a timespan that shouldn't have been possible.

 It flickered, replaced by a swirling void of shadows.
 Endless and deep, it pulled at Leo, whispering promises he couldn't understand.
 His stomach churned, bile rising in his throat.
 In that void, he saw faces—dozens of them, pressed against some invisible barrier like insects in amber.